andersmurphy/andersmurphy-blog/resources/posts/2019-12-19-clojure-permutations.md

 => ((1 2 3) (1 3 2) (2 1 3) (2 3 1) (3 1 2) (3 2 1))
 ```

 This implementation also has a performance advantage over our version with `remove`.
-This is because `disj` has `O(log32N)` (almost `O(1)`) performance compared to `reduce` which has `O(N)` performance.
+This is because `disj` has `O(log32N)` (almost `O(1)`) performance compared to `remove` which has `O(N)` performance.

-We now have a lazy recursive implementation of permutations that won't overflow the stack.
+This implementation of permutations is lazy, recursive and won't overflow the stack.

-For more comprehensive collection of functions for generating permutations and combinations checkout the [clojure.math.combinatorics](https://github.com/clojure/math.combinatoricsh/) library.
+A more comprehensive collection of functions for generating permutations and combinations can be found in the [clojure.math.combinatorics](https://github.com/clojure/math.combinatoricsh/) library.